 5. Limits connective tissue reactions.

-No less important factors such as an increase in the sensitivity of beta 2-adrenergic receptors to internal catecholamines and external sympathomimetics, a decrease in mucus viscosity and suppression of the synthesis and release of adrenocorticotropic hormone.
+No less important are influence factors such as an increase in the sensitivity of beta 2-adrenergic receptors to internal catecholamines and external sympathomimetics, a decrease in mucus viscosity and suppression of the synthesis and release of adrenocorticotropic hormone.

 How to take Prednisolone for bronchial asthma

 IMPORTANT!
-If bronchial asthma is accompanied by diseases associated with poor patency of the renal canals or inflammatory processes in the joints, then the dose of "Prednisolone" should be increased at the discretion of the attending physician.
+If bronchial asthma is accompanied by diseases associated with poor patency of the renal canals or inflammatory processes in the joints, then the dose of Prednisolone should be increased at the discretion of the attending physician.

-It is very important for a particular patient to adhere to the special instructions given to him by the doctor for the reception, process, dosages and the end of the course of treatment.
-Without this drug, the treatment of bronchial asthma may not be so successful, but it is still not worth resorting to independent use.
-Even after a medical appointment, it is necessary to carefully study the instructions for use, so as not to additionally harm your own health.
+It is very important for a particular patient to adhere to the special instructions given to him by the doctor regarding the intake, process, dosages and completion of the course of treatment.
+Without this drug, treatment of bronchial asthma may not be as successful, but you should not resort to independent use.
+Even after a medical prescription, you must carefully study the instructions for use so as not to further harm your own health.